-7.1.4.2 Student Energy Kits
+7.1.4.2 Ameren Student Energy Kits

 Ameren also proposed excluding a Bidder program that would deliver education kits to students via the classroom.
-Ameren stated that it did not include the program because it is a gas and electric savings program and Section 16-111.5B is designed to capture electric savings only.
+Ameren stated that it did not include the program because it is a gas and electric savings program and Section 16-111.5B is designed to capture electric savings onlyspecifies that the IPA energy efficiency programs be provided and coordinated by the electric utilities for the purposes of electric savings.only.
 Ameren further noted that the program targeted an area where Ameren was not the gas utility, that the gas utility in question (Nicor Gas) is not a participant in this procurement process and that their participation cannot be ensured.
-The IPA notes that this proposed program is quite small (\$45,300 program budget).
-The Commission may want to consider inclusion of this program subject to agreement by the affected gas utility to participate and provide for its share of costs.
+The IPA notes that this proposed program subject to agreement by the affected gas utility to participate and provide for its share of costs.
+However, it is important to note that